 Radon is easily diluted in open air, so it’s really only a concern in enclosed, regularly occupied spaces.
 Basement offices, bedrooms, and living areas are most likely to exceed the recommended limits, but there are many factors that affect how each home and its residents are affected.

 While not everyone exposed to radon will develop cancer, 16% of lung cancer deaths in Canada are attributed to radon exposure.

 Testing should be done using a long-term test for at least 90 days.
 You can purchase DIY detectors and send them off for lab testing, or you can hire a contractor.
 I opted for the DIY option and will be setting up my detector soon (October/November) as the test is best done in cooler weather.

 You can find out where get test kits in Canada here and the US here.
 Canada doesn’t have a certification for testing or remediation companies, but recommend using one that participates in the US National Environmental Health Association or National Radon Safety Board.
-I ordered a home detector online from AccuStar Canada – I’ll keep you posted on the process once I submit for results!
+I ordered a home detector online from AccuStar Canada and the process from ordering to receiving the report was very straightforward.

 You should test the lowest level that you occupy for more than 4 hours at a time per day.
 For me, that’s my basement office.
 For others, it might be your kids’ playroom or a ground floor bedroom.
 The test kit you buy will come with instructions on where to position the detector exactly, and which areas are best (i.e. kitchens and bathrooms are not good options).

 Health Canada recommends that remedial action be taken if the results exceed 200 becquerels per cubic metre (this is a measure of radioactivity).

 What can you do if your home has high radon levels?